Metal detecting is a popular leisure activity - and Scotland’s beaches are a favourite spot for detectorists.

 It is a criminal offence to use a metal detector on a scheduled monument without written permission from Scottish Ministers beforehand.
 You can get advice from Historic Environment Scotland about this.

-In addition, there are many locations around the UK where subsea cables come on to the mainland and either transfer onto an overhead line or continue underground to their final connection points.
+There are many locations around the UK where subsea cables come on to the mainland and either transfer onto an overhead line or continue underground to their final connection points.

 Both the Energy Networks Association and Health and Safety Executive provide guidance on avoiding underground power cables and underground services, and information can be found at www.energynetworks.org and www.hse.gov.uk/pubns/books/hsg47.htm